 - Coconut coir

 Amending Soil Nutrition

 Some amendments only address soil texture while providing little nutrient value.
 For example, peat moss is excellent for amending texture but lacks the rich nutrient profile plants need.
-Plants require 14 essential nutrients from their soil environment (to see what each of these nutrients provides, click here):
+Plants require 14 essential nutrients from their soil environment:

 Macro-nutrients (needed in higher quantities)

 Micro-nutrients (needed in lower quantities)